fstark/icl-1501/System_Programmers_Manual.md

 able for the processor to interrogate.
-Most normal I/O operations will use the I/O Supervisor, but special purpose routines may be constructed from the IOC instructions and there are several operations, like key­ board beep, that are not available from the lOS.
+Most normal I/O operations will use the I/O Supervisor, but special purpose routines may be constructed from the IOC instructions and there are several operations, like key­ board beep, that are not available from the IOS.

 ## 5. DPL-1 INSTRUCTION CLASSES